osu/AI-Powered-Disease-Detection-in-X-Ray-Images/README.md

 ## Overview

 This project leverages deep learning techniques, particularly Convolutional Neural Networks (CNNs), to detect diseases in X-ray images.
 With a focus on improving medical diagnostics, the project provides a framework for training and evaluating models to identify conditions like pneumonia from medical imaging.
 The model aims to assist healthcare professionals in early disease detection and enhance diagnostic accuracy.
+Made in 2022-2023

 ---